-Article 52 Ancillary Services
+Article 50 Ancillary Services

 - 1. Each TSO shall monitor the availability of Ancillary Services. - 2.
-At least for Active Power and Reactive Power, either on an autonomous basis or in coordination with other TSOs, each TSO shall: - a) design and set up procedures for the procurement of Ancillary Services; - b) monitor on the basis of data provided in accordance with Chapter 4 [OS NC] whether the level and location of available capacity of Ancillary Services allows the fulfilment of operational security; - c) manage the procedures designed in accordance with Article 52(2)(a); and - d) endeavour to procure the level of Ancillary Services required. - 3.
+At least for Active Power and Reactive Power, either on an autonomous basis or in coordination with other TSOs, each TSO shall: - a) design and set up procedures for the procurement of Ancillary Services; - b) monitor on the basis of data provided in accordance with Chapter 4 [OS NC] whether the level and location of available capacity of Ancillary Services allows the fulfilment of operational security; - c) manage the procedures designed in accordance with Article 50(2)(a); and - d) use all available economically efficient and feasible means under its control to procure the level of Ancillary Services required. - 3.
 Each TSO shall publish the required levels of Active Power Reserves. - 4.
 If TSOs decide to exchange Active Power Reserves between LFC Areas, they shall establish one or more procedures in accordance with [NC LFC&R]. - 5.
 Each TSO shall communicate the available level of Active Power Ancillary Services to other TSOs upon their request.

-Reactive Power Ancillary Services
+Article 51 Reactive Power Ancillary Services